-Since the 2010-11 Friends of Fisher season, full lectures have been recorded and are freely available online.
-To see the entire list of lectures that have been recorded, along with other audio podcasts, please visit our Listen to Lectures page.
+Since the 2010-11 Friends of Fisher season, most of the lectures have been recorded and been made freely available online.
+To see the entire list of lectures that have been recorded, along with other audio podcasts, please visit our Fisher Audio page.

 The John Seltzer and Mark Seltzer Memorial Lecture

-The Alexander C. Pathy Lecture on the Book Arts
+The Alexander C. Pathy Lecture in the Book Arts

-The Gryphon Lecture on the History of the Book
+The George Kiddell Lecture on the History of the Book

 Dr. Margaret Jane Kidnie, Professor of English and Theatre Studies, Western University, on Shakespeare printing